 Fresh herbs add flavor and antioxidants to almost any dish.
 While it’s true that herbs are “in season” throughout summer, it’s quite easy to grow an herb garden during winter, too.
 Just follow these five simple steps for growing your own indoor winter herb garden.
 This project is a great way to teach little ones about how plants grow and are maintained.
 Even better, your kiddo can contribute to each family meal with his/her home grown herbs!

 Sage is a very old herb.
-The Romans prized it as a medicine, and salvia, the official name for sage means to heal or save.
+The Romans prized it as a medicine (salvia, the official name for sage, means to heal or save).
 Centuries ago, people were also convinced that sage produced wisdom.
-Have you heard the word “sage” used to describe a person?
+Have you ever heard the phrase “sage advice”?
+How about the word “sage” being used to describe a person?
 It means someone who is very wise.
 Sage is a versatile plant: a pungent herb for cooking, an attractive landscaping bush, a soothing medicinal tea, and a popular greenery in craft projects.

 One of the goals of feeding your kiddos healthy meals is to lead them to a lifetime of healthy cooking and healthy eating.
 With this goal in mind, we want our little ones to be able to use good judgment on their food choices wherever they are and whatever they are offered—even when we aren’t around to help guide them.
 This activity will help them learn how to make good choices and have fun doing it.
 Plus, this activity provides kids with a fun game to play with over and over again.